tinysecurity/SEEDLAB_25/MiniProject/readme.md

 PythonCode folder:

 This folder contains all of our Python code that we run on the Pi.
+We have several test files here along with our main file for running the python code.